sahilbishnoi26/teradata-mcp-server/README.md

 This code will form the basis for building Teradata MCP servers.

-We have provided a base code under the /teradata_mcp directory that can be modified for the development of custom tools
+We have provided a base code under the /teradata_mcp_server directory that can be modified for the development of custom tools

-We have also provided 4 servers:
-1. teradata_businessinsight_mcp - this server will provide business descriptions for objects
-2. teradata_datainsight_mcp - this server will enable the execution of DDL and SQL
-3. teradata_dataquality_mcp - this server will provide data quality information for objects within Teradata
-4. teradata_objectinsight_mcp - this server will provide object information

 ### Environment Set Up